This tutorial will guide you through the process of how to track your package.

 It is remotely possible for a package to receive two labels or no label.
 These are most often caught before they leave our facility, but once in a while, one will get by.

 These last three events are remote, but knowing that they can happen, we have a process in place to address them.
-Two business days after we show a package shipping, we will check the carrier’s transit on the tracking number.
+One business day after we show a package shipping, we will check the carrier’s transit on the tracking number.
 If no transit is seen, we will trigger an investigation at the distribution center to determine if a replacement order needs to be shipped.